Bill Sikes: Film

 Robert Newton first played Sikes on screen in the 1948 British film noir Oliver Twist.
 Sikes's death is changed slightly: while attempting to swing to another building to escape the mob, he is shot by a police officer and dies while dangling from a building by a rope around his body.
 Perhaps Newton's portrayal is the closest to how Dickens himself envisioned the character: a vicious, heavy drinking sociopath.

 Oliver Reed played Sikes in the 1968 film adaptation of Oliver! which also won several awards, including the Oscar for Best Picture.
 His songs are removed from the film, making his performance of the character closer to that of the novel rather than the stage version.
 The famous climax of the 1948 film adaptation is retained and Sikes dies in the same manner of being shot and his body dangling from the rope.

 In Disney's animated version, Oliver & Company (1988), Sikes (here spelled Sykes) is reimagined as a cold-hearted loan shark who lives and works in a New York shipyard and is voiced by Robert Loggia, who was cast in the role after Marlon Brando rejected an offer to voice the character because he felt the film was going to be a flop.
 Sikes's dog from the novel, Bull's-eye, is replaced by two Dobermans named Roscoe and DeSoto.
 Fagin, here depicted as a hobo living with several dogs, owes him money before Sykes proceeds to kidnap a young wealthy girl, Jenny Foxworth, planning to take a ransom to himself.
 In a final confrontation, Sykes chases Fagin and the dogs into the subway tunnels in attempt to recapture Jenny until they reach the Brooklyn Bridge.
 While Roscoe and DeSoto are killed when they fall onto the electrified railway, Sykes fights with Oliver and Dodger on the roof of his limousine, and is brutally killed when his car collides with a train, sending his corpse falling into the East River.

+In the 2004 movie, Boy Called Twist, Sikes is played by Bart Fouche.

 In the 2021 movie, Twist, Sikes is altered into a female portrayed by Lena Headey with a pet Doberman named Bull's-eye and appears to be a lesbian when seen in a supposed relationship with Nancy.